Construkted-Reality/Marketing-Researcher/llm_guidance/create_blog-post_prompt_guidance.md

 Priority Level: {priority_level}
 Content Type: {content_type}
 Target Audience: {target_audience}

 The post should be framed within the broader topic '{topic}'.
 - Mention our product, Construkted Reality, where it naturally fits as a solution to the problems discussed.
 Do not force it.
 - Do not fabricate information about how Construkted Reality works or its features.
 - For images, create numeric placeholders in the body of the post (e.g., [IMAGE 1], [IMAGE 2]).
 At the end of the article, create an 'Image Prompt Summary' section with detailed prompts for an image generation LLM for each placeholder.
 - Follow these formatting rules: {formatting_rules}
 - When referencing information from the source URLs, include the source URL as a markdown inline link and citation and weave the URLs naturally into the body of the article for credibility and SEO optimization.
 - At the conclusion of the blog post, add a 'Source Analysis' section that estimates the percentage of content derived from external sources versus the AI's internal knowledge.
 Calculate this by assessing the proportion of text that references specific sources (via inline citations) versus general statements without citations.
-Example: "This content is 85% based on external sources (cited URLs) and 15% based on the AI's internal knowledge."
+Justify the estimation.
+Example: "This content is xx% based on external sources (cited URLs) and xx% based on the AI's internal knowledge."